WebEngineering-Univaq/WE_Lecture_Slides/english/DOMHTML_EN.md

 (3) get all the children of the root element that are named "nodo5".

+(4) add an attribute with namespace to each node found in step 3.

 (5) `querySelector` returns the first element with class "pippo" or "pluto" among the root descendants.

-(6) with this  `querySelectorAll` we get the same result as in step 4.
+(6) with this  `querySelectorAll` we get the same result as in step 3.

 <!------------------- END SLIDE 022 -------------------------->